ameliereymond/thesis_multiling_compos/README.md

 ### Inference on OpenAI inference API

-Set an environment variable with your HuggingFace token:
+Set an environment variable with your OpenAI token:

 ```bash
 export OPENAI_API_KEY="sk-..."